PavanRangani/docs/docs/prd/incentive-stock/grant.md

   - For column `Vest Date` total is not applicable.
   - For  `Exercise Price`  total is calculated using average method of each Exercise data
     - `Exercise Price` = `((Total of Shares Held * Exercise Price) + (Total of Shares Sold * Exercise Price)) / (Total of Shares held + Total of Shares Sold)`
-- Unvested schedule rows won't be clickable and thats why its hover effect won't be available
+- Unvested schedule rows won't be clickable and that's why its hover effect won't be available
 - On hover of Vested schedule rows,
   -  It shows `Exercise` or `Vested Details`   button at the right side
   -  Doesn't show this action buttons when everything is exercised or vested details is entered